How to Pack for an International Move

 Whether it’s prompted by career, family, or something in between, getting ready to move abroad can be an exciting new chapter in life.
-If you’re preparing to pack for a fresh start in a new country and could use a little help started, remember that simple organisation is the key to successful relocation.
+If you’re preparing to pack for a fresh start in a new country and could use a little help started, remember that simple organisation is the key to a successful relocation.

 So always keep a notebook handy, and begin with as much time as possible to ensure smooth sailing for your international move.
 In the end, you’ll find a little preparation will go a very long way toward having you up and running in your new home with enthusiasm and energy to spare.

 Packing Tip #1 – Consider employing professional packers who are trained to do a much better job than you, and who will efficiently fill all those extra spaces to help keep shipping costs down.

 Where to start

 It’s important to recognise that it can take several weeks for your belongings to move overland or overseas, so be sure to work with an appropriate time buffer and to personally transport anything you might need for the first few days after your arrival.

 Delays can happen, and overall you’ll experience far fewer unwelcome surprises if you simply accept the notion of living without most of your things for a while.
 The more you can do to de-clutter and weed out your belongings before you get ready to move, the far better off you’ll be.
 You’ll pay significantly less in storage and shipping costs, and you’ll be in far better control of the whole packing process.

 Packing Tip #2 – Don’t skimp on the quality of packing boxes and other materials.
 Spending a little more can save you a lot in the end in terms of damaged belongings.

 Once you’ve condensed your belongings, the next question is which of them to actually take with you.
 Is this a short-term or a long-term move?
 Ask yourself if the item you’re considering is really something you’ll need in your new life, then compare the costs of storing your possessions versus shipping them, and the benefits of selling your belongings versus replacing them.